 The IELTS writing exam is divided into two sections.
 You have an hour to write both.
 Since task 1 makes up 33% of the test you should plan to spend 20 minutes on this section to ensure that you make effective use of your time.

-The task 1 is marked according the following:
+Task 1 is marked according to the following:

 Academic task 1 requires that you summarise and compare a diagram, chart or graph.

 You should use at least 150 words for the task.
 This section is not an essay.
 It is a summary.
 You should use formal language and it must factual.

 Academic task 1 is a report on a bar chart, pie chart, table or diagram and process.
 Below we have tutorials, guiding you on how to answer the different task 1 questions.

 The task may contain two to three charts which may be a line graph, a table, a pie chart, a map, a diagram or a bar chart.
 To do well in this task you need to take a general overview of the task.
 A good description will look at trends, at highs and lows and at the times that these occurred – beginnings and endings in other words.
 You need to describe the key features and changes in the graphs.

 Start off by looking at the graphs to determine what you need to summarise and compare.
 Write an introduction of one to two sentences.
 Then offer a general overview, describing trends.
 The next paragraphs should get into the specifics, grouping your information according to features and then describing each of them.

 Always bear in mind that this is a test of your English-speaking abilities.
 Use the appropriate vocabulary.
 Try to showcase as much of your vocabulary as possible and make sure that your English grammar is immaculate.